mYoda/Taskly/README.md

 - No UI polish: focus is on business logic and architecture, but UI includes meaningful animations and transitions.
 - All code and comments are in English.

----

-## Author
-Anton Nechaiuk

----

-If you have any questions or need clarifications, feel free to reach out!